php-repos/phpkg-documentations/getting-started.md

 ```

-Now, if you run the `build` command, you should see these changes:
+Now, if you run the `build` command, you should see these:

 Under `builds/development/src/MyController.php`: